hpc-gridware/clusterscheduler/doc/markdown/manual/release-notes/04_full_list_of_fixes.md

 [CS-288](https://hpc-gridware.atlassian.net/browse/CS-288) in CSP mode all errors of sge\_security\_verify\_unique\_identifier\(\) do not cause request rejection in listener thread.

 [CS-289](https://hpc-gridware.atlassian.net/browse/CS-289) license string in the binaries needs to be replaced

-[CS-290](https://hpc-gridware.atlassian.net/browse/CS-290) add a build step that allows to generate CULL header from JSON files

 [CS-302](https://hpc-gridware.atlassian.net/browse/CS-302) RSMAP does not work for Job Array tasks which are scheduled in the same scheduling interval